Aiken County school officials vote on Highland Springs Middle School rezoning

-AIKEN COUNTY (WJBF)- The Aiken County board of education made a final decision at Tuesdays special called meeting on rezoning students to the new Highland Springs Middle School.
+AIKEN COUNTY, S.C.
+(WJBF)- The Aiken County board of education made a final decision at Tuesdays special called meeting on rezoning students to the new Highland Springs Middle School.

 The board narrowed down four scenarios to populate students.